kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

 # Unit / Automated Testing

 After installing the requirements and adding the necessary configuration settings, following the instructions given in the README in the project, the tests were run.
-No error was received during the tests for app and api.
+No error was received during the tests for project.
+The tests cover both positive and negative test paths.

+In Addition: Also: Tests were also conducted in dev mode.

 ```bash
 kutaykarademir@MacBook-Pro ori-main % sudo ./mvnw test